alebelcor/knowledge/web-performance.md

 ### Formats

-Use <abbr title="Web Open Font Format">WOFF</abbr> 2.0 or 1.
-They have the widest browser support and yield the smallest file size than other formats.
+Use <abbr title="Web Open Font Format">WOFF</abbr>.
+It has the widest browser support and yields the smallest file size over other formats.

 If you don't need to support IE 11, [use WOFF 2.0](https://caniuse.com/woff2):